-A review of a sample of 55 FOIA/Privacy Act and 54 I.R.C. § 6103 information requests identified nine (16.4 percent) FOIA/Privacy Act and four (7.4 percent) I.R.C. § 6103 requests where disclosure specialists inadvertently disclosed sensitive taxpayer information or other information deemed "official use only" in their responses.
-These disclosures are summarized as follows with some requests having more than one issue.
+During operational and regular managerial reviews, casework is reviewed for any inadvertent disclosures.
+The DQMS also has procedures in place to review casework for inadvertent disclosures and to report those disclosures when discovered.
+However, further review of our sample of 62 FOIA/Privacy Act and 53 I.R.C. § 6103 information requests identified 13 (21.0 percent) FOIA/Privacy Act and one (1.9 percent) I.R.C. § 6103 requests in which disclosure specialists inadvertently disclosed sensitive taxpayer information in their responses.
+Those disclosures releasing sensitive taxpayer information are summarized as follows with some requests having more than one issue.

-- Six occurrences which released Personally Identifiable Information that was outside the scope of what the requestor's Power of Attorney or designated representative was authorized to receive. - Five occurrences which released Personally Identifiable Information of third-party taxpayers. - Four occurrences which released the taxpayer's Discriminant Function Score.
-This is a numerical score given to tax returns based upon a computerized classification process that by IRS policy is for "official use only" and not to be disclosed. - Three occurrences which treated taxpayer-related information (such as revenue agent reports, bank records, etc.) inconsistently by redacting information on some pages, and then releasing it on others. - One occurrence which released IRS transcripts for an incorrect Social Security Number.
+- Seven occurrences which released Personally Identifiable Information that was outside the scope of what the requestor's Power of Attorney or designated representative was authorized to receive. - Six occurrences which released Personally Identifiable Information of third-party taxpayers. - Two occurrences which treated taxpayer-related information (such as revenue agent reports, bank records, etc.) inconsistently by redacting information on some pages, and then releasing it on others.